Main concepts

 - Training

 The model can either be trained using a plain PyTorch training loop or with a dedicated framework such as PyTorch Lightning.
-Lightly lets you choose what is best for you.
-Check out our tutorials section for examples.
+LightlySSL lets you choose what is best for you.
+Check out our models and tutorials sections on how to train models with PyTorch or PyTorch Lightning.

 - Image Embeddings

-- Pre-trained Backbone
+- Pre-Trained Backbone